Bin4ry1337/Profiles/README.md

 ##Bin4ry's Profiles

-All of this profiles are made from scratch by me(Bin4ry), but some people have contributed with help and solutions throughout the whole process.
+All of this profiles were made from scratch by me(Bin4ry), but a lot of people have contributed with help and solutions throughout the whole process.

 ###Credits